bytemonkk/FusionThreatNet/README.md

 ---

+## Acknowledgement

+Special thanks to **Alwyn Roshan Pais, NITK Surathkal**, for initiating and organizing the **Machine Learning Trainee – Software & Systems Security Bootcamp** in collaboration with **Saviynt**.

+The knowledge, guidance, and industry exposure provided through this program played a significant role in inspiring and shaping the development of **FusionThreatNet**.

+---

 ## Goal

 Detect malicious activities accurately, assess cybersecurity risks, prioritize alerts, and provide actionable intelligence through a hybrid Transformer-VAE and Attention Fusion framework.